Angevon-1/manual_baldursgate2_angevon/docs/Archipelago_README.md

-# Manual

 ## What is a video game randomizer?
 Let’s say you’re playing an adventure video game.
 You’re exploring the world, and find a cave.
 You explore the cave and find a treasure chest.
 You open the chest and find a sword.
 You can now use the sword to clear the vines that were blocking an earlier part of the cave.

-And that’s how this particular game is.
+And that’s how this particular game is intended to be played.
 If you were to start a new file in the game and start all over, you’ll have to go to that same cave and find your sword.
 Your sword will always be in that chest in that cave, and you’d be expected to use it to clear the vines.

 A randomizer (usually) tries to change things up by changing what’s expected.
 So, instead of your sword, that chest might have a bow.
 Maybe instead of using a sword to clear the vines, you’ll be expected to use fire arrows from the bow to burn them away.